 Linsey Pecikonis, Communications Director of Brave New Foundation.
 Linsey comes to BNF with a decade of communication experience and as a strong advocate for justice.
 Prior to becoming BNF's communication director, she was the communications director at Democracy for America, Gov. Howard Dean's Political Action Committee working to protect American workers in Wisconsin and most recently electing a more progressive Congress.
 She has worked crafting press strategies for a variety of groups and issues including immigration rights, LGBT rights, Labor issues, and the impact of climate change on our environment.
 Linsey lives in Los Angeles with her partner Nicky alongside their cluster of cats and dogs.

-Beyond Bars is a project of Brave New Foundation, a 501(c)(3) nonprofit organization founded in 2005 by filmmaker Robert Greenwald.
+Beyond Bars is a project of Brave New Films, a 501(c)(3) nonprofit organization founded in 2005 by filmmaker Robert Greenwald.
 BNF's mission is to champion social justice issues by using short videos and other media to inspire, empower, motivate, and teach civic participation.